essexcountycouncil/ecc_theme/README.md

 ## Composer

-These themes are pulled into the Essex Gov and Essex Intranet sites via there own composer files
+These themes are pulled into the Essex Gov and Essex Intranet sites via their own composer files